lolney/tile-generator/README.md

 This project uses Lerna to manage its packages: `server`, `react-app`, and `common`.

-To get started, run these commands in the project directory:
+To get started, run these commands in the top-level directory:

 ```
 npm install